Monjur14/AssetFlow-Asset_Management_System/README.md

 2. Install dependencies with `npm install`.
 3. Set up Firebase and Stripe configurations.
 4. Run the application with `npm start`.
-5. Access the application at `https://assetflow-14.web.app`.
+5. Access the application at `https://assetflow-14.netlify.app`.

-## Contributing
-Contributions are welcome!
-Please follow the contribution guidelines outlined in CONTRIBUTING.md.

-## License
-This project is licensed under the MIT License.
-See the LICENSE.md file for details.